timBrockman/static-scratch/README.md

 Github has a good enough editor for markdown with preview built in.
 If Travis will gulp and commit to pages, then everything should be in order.

-todo: file a prose.io issue for file saves/commits not actually getting commited
+todo: file a prose.io issue for file saves/commits not actually getting committed